gtheler/2021-presentation/README.md

 ### FeenoX {.example}

  * Third attempt (after v1 & v2)
- * UNIX philosophy: "do one thing well"
+ * \unix philosophy: "do one thing well"
    - \ruleof{separation}: no GUI
    - \ruleof{composition}: Gnuplot, Gmsh, ...
    - ...more rules to come!